Farm Life During the Prohibition

-Others preferred that the government not tell them what to do, thank you, and carried on as they liked even if it meant making their own.
+These Farmer/Bootleggers were often stubborn individuals who did not like to be told what to do.
 Farmers, like my family at this time, were mostly rugged individualists who figured if they minded their own business, others should do the same.

 Not unlike many independent-minded neighbors, my father’s father, his grandfather and uncle chose to do as they pleased with respect to alcohol.
 Since they had to produce it themselves, a still was set up from time to time in the basement for this activity.